jetsonhacks/allxon-ota-example/README.md

 ```
 You can also make sure that new users are added to the group automatically by modifying the file /etc/default/useradd

+The other example is a Python script which displays a window with an image on startup of a graphical desktop for a user.
+This is a simple example, and assumes that the system is running with a GUI.
+The Python script startup_display_kanga.py has a sleep command, which tells the script to wait a little while when the user logs into the system.
+The amount of time may need to be adjusted, depending on the system.

 # Release

 ### Initial Release July, 2024